 The user interface (UI) is a critical part of any software product.
 When it’s done well, users don’t even notice it.
 When it’s done poorly, users can’t get past it to efficiently use a product.
 To increase the chances of success when creating user interfaces, most designers follow interface design principles.
 Interface design principles represent high-level concepts that are used to guide software design.
 In this article, I’ll share a few fundamental principles.

 8 Golden Rules of User Interface Design is a “rule” that needs to be considered in making interface design.
 This Golden Rule was proposed by Ben Schneiderman on August 21, 1947, in his book entitled Designing the User Interface: Strategies for Effective Human-Computer Interaction.

-Designing “consistent interfaces” means using the same design patterns and the same sequences of actions for similar situations.
-This includes, but isn’t limited to, the right use of color, typography, and terminology in prompt screens, commands, and menus throughout your user journey.
+Designing “consistent interfaces” means using the same design patterns and sequences of actions for similar situations.
+This includes but isn’t limited to, the proper use of color, typography, and terminology in prompt screens, commands, and menus throughout your user journey.

 Remember: a consistent interface will allow your users to complete their tasks and goals much more easily.

 2. Enable Frequent Users to Use Shortcuts

 Speaking of using UI rules as shortcuts, your users will benefit from shortcuts as well, especially if they need to complete the same tasks often.

 Expert users might find the following features helpful: